2 Jane Street, Suite 505

 Toronto, ON.
 M6S 4W3

 Comprehensive Dental Care for Your KidsThe chance to create a winning smile for your child is not something we take lightly.
 We understand that you’re looking for the best fit for your child; a local dental practice (Bloor West Village) that makes your child feel safe to reduce anxiety; a practice that can seamlessly treat your child from their first dental exam right through their teenage years – from checkups and cleanings, to fillings and braces.
 We’ve got you covered with our professional dental services.
-With over 20 years of dental experience Dr. Kostirko is well aware of the anxieties that children may have when visiting the dentist.
+With over 20 years of dental experience Dr. Kostirko is well aware of the anxieties that children may have when visiting a pediatric dentist.
 He has experienced them all.
 From the child that jumps right into his chair and opens their mouth with excitement to the child that won’t even walk through the reception door.
 Being a father himself, he understands that each child is unique and together with his clinical expertise and compassion he is able to care for their dental needs successfully.

 Teaching Your Children Good Oral Health PracticesFrom an early age, your child should be taught the importance of maintaining good oral health.
 Here are a few ways you can start out by helping your child set themselves up for a healthy smile:

 - Be the example for your child.
 It’s what grown-ups do, and your child will want to imitate you.

 - When the first tooth erupts, clean it with a soft cloth.
 When back teeth come in, use a soft toothbrush.

 - Make cleaning your child’s teeth a daily routine.